Packet Switch Stream: Connectivity to databases and mainframe systems

 PSS could be used to connect to a variety of online databases and mainframe systems.
 Of particular note was the use of PSS for the first networked Clearing House Automated Payment System (CHAPS).
 This was a network system used to transfer all payments over £10,000 GBP (in early 1980s monetary value) between the major UK banks and other major financial institutions based in the UK.
 It replaced a paper based system that operated in the City of London using electrical vehicles similar to milk floats.
 Logica (now LogicaCMG) designed the CHAPS system and incorporated an encryption system able to cope with HDLC bit stuffing on X.25 links.

 Speeds

 There was a choice of different speeds of PSS lines; the faster the line the more expensive it cost to rent it.
 The highest and lowest speed lines were provided by the Megastream and Kilostream services, 2M (Mega) bit/s and 256K (kilo) bit/s respectively.
 On analog links 2400 bit/s, 4800 bit/s, 9600 bit/s and 48 kbit/s were offered.
 Individual users could link into PSS, on a pay as you go basis, by using a 110, 300, 1200/75, 1,200 or 2,400 bit/s PSTN modem to connect a Data Terminal Equipment terminal into a local PSS exchange.
 Note: in those days 2,400 bit/s modems were quite rare; 1,200 bit/s was the usual speed in the 1980s, although 110 and 300 bit/s modems were not uncommon.

-History of implementation

-The International Packet Switch Stream (IPSS) is an international X.25 network service launched by the international division of BT to which PSS was linked to other packet switched networks around the world.
-This started in about 1978 before PSS went into operation due to the high demand for affordable access to US based database and other network services.
-A PAD service was provided by IPSS to this market in advance of PSS launch.